CocoaPods/blog.cocoapods.org/_drafts/shallow-clone-post-mortem.md

 ## Roll-out

-Except for the solution to the third issue, these changes are already available since version 1.0.0.beta.6.
+Except for the solution to the third issue, these changes have been available since version 1.0.0.beta.6.
 While we already have the code in place to shard the spec-repo, activating it now would require updating the existing spec-repo and forcing < 1.0.0.beta.7 users to upgrade now, which might be a hard situation for people that need time to deal with breaking version 1.0.0 changes.
 We’ll be activating it not long after version 1.0.0 has been released, though, so don’t